An Elementary Proof of the Near Optimality of LogSumExp Smoothing

-\end{proposition} This bound leaves a factor of four gap with the LogSumExp upper bound of $0.5\ln(d)$ and relies on nontrivial statistical arguments of~\cite{Cesa1997}.
-As our main result, we further improve on this, deriving stronger lower bounds directly via an elementary constructive approach relying only on classical inequalities for smooth convex functions and a combinatorial recurrence.
-At its core, our analysis works inductively by considering elementary inequalities between certain $j_\ell$-sparse points $x^{(j_{\ell})}$.
-For any increasing integer sequence $j_\ell$ from $1$ to $d$ of any length $k$, we derive a lower bound.
+These bounds leave a factor of four gap with the LogSumExp upper bound of $0.5\ln(d)$ and rely on nontrivial equilibrium existence and statistical arguments, respectively.
+As our main result, we further improve on this, deriving stronger lower bounds directly via an elementary constructive approach relying only on classical inequalities for smooth convex functions and a combinatorial recurrence. {At its core, our analysis works inductively by considering elementary inequalities between certain sparse points $x^{(j_{0})}, x^{(j_{1})}, \dots, x^{(j_{k})} \in \R^d$, each with nonzero components only in the first $j_\ell$ entries, for certain subsets $\{j_0, j_1, \dots, j_{k-1}, j_k\} \subseteq \{1, \dots, d\}$.
+For each such subset, we derive a lower bound.
 Optimizing over these bounds, we arrive at the following maximal partition sum quantity

+Section~\ref{subsec:structured-proofs} shows this quantity can be understood as optimizing over a structured family of proofs to build the strongest lower bound. }

-Our main result shows that this provides a lower bound on the optimal smoothing gap $\delta^\star(d)$. \begin{theorem} For any dimension $d\geq 2$, one has
+Our main result shows that this provides a lower bound on the optimal smoothing gap $\delta^\star(d)$.
+Our proof of Theorem~\ref{thm:main_result} in fact provides a stronger lower bound, applying to any $p$-norm smoothing. \begin{theorem} For any dimension $d\geq 2$, one has

 Further, $\lim_{d\rightarrow \infty} \frac{\gamma(d)}{\ln(d)} =2\beta(1-\beta) \geq 0.40726$ where $\beta$ is the unique root of $2\beta \ln \beta - \beta + 1$ in $(0,1)$. \end{theorem}

 Given the $0.5\ln(d)$ upper bound due to the LogSumExp function, this theorem determines the exact optimal gap down asymptotically to a narrow numerical range of $[0.40726, 0.5]$.
 The closeness of these bounds provides a case for the strong performance of the LogSumExp smoothing: It leaves at most a factor of 20\% ``on the table'' in terms of performance.